Bachelorhood in China

 Transcript

-1. There is a significant “shortage” of women in China.
+Baby, Infant.
+Everyone in China is happily married.
 True or false?
 Is the gender imbalance evenly distributed throughout the country?

-2. Do villagers usually marry at an early or late age?
-Are they conservative, moderate, liberal or radical in their views of marriage?
+Child, Children, Kid.
+Have villagers traditionally married at an early or late age?
+Are they conservative, moderate, liberal, radical, or reactionary in their views of marriage?